Hours: 8am – 4:30pm

 That being said, all standard steel mailboxes (not plastic) installed to township specifications will be repaired or replaced if the damage occurred because of direct contact with the plow.
 When we inspect the mailbox we are looking for paint left behind from the plow, tire tracks, type and location of the damage, and posts that are not already rotted.
 Damage that occurs from heavy wet snow thrown against the pole / mailbox will not be repaired or replaced.
 Posts and mailboxes must be able to withstand the force of the plowed snow pushed to the sides of the street.

 If mailbox damage occurs due to township snow removal services it can be reported by email using our contact form or call the township at (814) 899-3171.
-The repair or replacement of mailboxes will occur when time and weather permits.
+The examination, and subsequent repair or replacement of mailboxes will occur when time and weather permits.